KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 Now it's actually a bit hard to find LPDDR4 RAM, JCLCPB is almost all out of LPDDR4 specifically, but I kind of want to source it from their parts library so I can get PCBA and not have to reflow BGA or anything like that...

+I did find 32 Gb's of LPDDR4 on JLCPCB for $110 in the form of 16, 2Gb chips, but that's a tad expensive and I feel like I could get it lower.
+But the advantages of this, is I could just get PCBA, but 16 ram chips is absolutely absurd.

+Anyways I asked on the KiCad discord server for some help after this finding RAM and how complicated of a project this would be and figured out that I was in for a bit of a treat.
+I was informed that with all the absolute insane amount of connections I had, and the BGA parts, I'd need 10 layer HDI, which would cost around $1000 for just the boards, and I'd also need insanely good impedance control.
+And this isn't even counting the fact that you still need to get the schematic perfectly right, and get all the PCB's assembled, so you're looking at almost $2000, just for a chance that it works.

+So for now, I'm going to focus my attention on building the cluster board, because I think I'll actually learn more building that and it's also not as complicated or as expensive, but still pretty darn hard.

+## Day 5 - Let's build a cluster board

+Now that I've postponed my compute module shenanigans, I want to focus my attention on building the cluster board.

+Now I've already gone over what you actually need for a cluster board, so let's go over the specs of MY cluster board I want to build.